-Back at school Year 5 developed their historical enquiry skills by finding out about the artefacts discovered in Tutankhamun's tomb.
-Children researched famous pharaohs, the role of pharaohs and they enjoyed presenting their learning in different ways.
+Children researched famous pharaohs and the role of pharaohs and they enjoyed presenting their learning in different ways.

 As part of their 'Local History Study', Year 5 used the internet and old photographs to find out about the fascinating history of the Copley family and the Copley Medal and then presented their research in their own preferred way.
 Our School Houses are named after some of the eminent scientists who have been awarded the Copley Medal - Einstein, Darwin, Hawking and Hodgkin.
 To find out more about the Copley Medal please click here.

 Year 6 children from Copley Junior School were evacuated from Doncaster to Murton Park to launch their study of 'A Child's War'.
 On arrival, they were met by an evacuation officer who escorted them to the village hall.
 During their visit, children experienced what life was like for children during World War 11.
 Activities included: washing and ironing clothes; making farmhouse crunch and butter; blast taping windows; carpet making; air raid drills and most children’s favourite - extinguishing a small incendiary bomb!